 You may use ice to lessen the pain and swelling.
 Put an ice pack on the knee for 20 minutes.
 After 20 minutes take the ice off.
 You can put the ice on again after 1 hour.

 Do not soak your knee in any standing water (hot tub, pool, bathtub, lake) until your incisions are completely healed and no scab remains.
-This usually takes at least 4 weeks after your surgery).
+This takes at least 4 weeks.

 Change the Band-Aids® daily.
 Use the Ace wrap or TED stocking for comfort and swelling if needed until your follow-up visit or until told otherwise.

-If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they start to peel off in about 7-10 days.
+If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they fall off in about 7-10 days.

-After 2 days, you may remove all of the dressings and shower.
-You may shower with no plastic wrap, allowing the incisions to get wet.
+If you were not told to cover your incisions, you may shower with no plastic wrap, and allow the incisions to get wet.

 Call if you have any of the symptoms listed below.

 Red, hot incision